Building A Resilient, Student Ready University

 Strategic Commitments, Goals, Proposed Activities

-Proposed Activities were developed by the Strategic Planning Task Force at the time the plan was written and have been used as a starting point for the annual strategic activity workplan each year.
-Please see the Strategic Activities Workplan for a complete list of work underway.
+Proposed Activities were developed by the Strategic Planning Task Force at the time the plan was written and have been used as a starting point for the annual strategic activity workplan created each year.
+Ongoing updates on the strategic activity workplan and progress to date is will be maintained in My.Metro in the President’s Office Articles and News, starting in November 2020.

 Strategic Commitment: Set standards for student-centered support that meets the particular needs of subgroups of students based on identified demographic student profiles as a means to increase degree completion for all students.